Chrisp1tv/HAS-Server-Side/resources/doc/installation.md

 ### Using Composer (recommended)

-Using Composer, just run the following command to download and install the project : `composer require Chrisp1tv/HAS-Server-Side`
+Using Composer, just run the following command to download and install the project : `composer create-project chrisp1tv/has-server-side`

 Once it's successfully installed, go to the step 4 !